 If a Company is invoking force majeure to avoid payment obligations in your writing services agreement, please contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org.

-My employer suspended our writers’ room and invoked the force majeure clause in our contracts, but has asked us to continue writing scripts during the room closure.
+My employer suspended our writers’ room and invoked the force majeure clause in our contracts.
+But they have also asked us to continue writing scripts during the room closure.
 Is this permitted?

 If any writing continues during the period of suspension, the Company must continue to pay all writers their weekly minimums, in addition to script fees.
 Contact the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at email@example.com if this is happening to you.

-Our show has been put on hiatus and we are not being told when we will come back.
+Our show has been placed on hiatus and we are not being told when we will come back.
 How long can the company hold me in this position?

-If the Company invokes a force majeure provision in your contract and suspends your employment, the MBA limits the period you can be held without pay to five weeks, after which you can terminate your employment by giving written notice.
+If the Company invokes a force majeure provision in your contract and suspends your employment, the MBA limits the period they can hold you without pay to five weeks.
+After that period, you can terminate your employment by giving written notice.
 In addition, the MBA provision regarding options and exclusivity (MBA Article 67) will apply to some writers.
 Because the facts of each case are unique, please forward your questions to the Guild’s Director of Contract Enforcement & Credits, Geoff Betts, at firstname.lastname@example.org so the Guild can investigate.

-Our writing room has closed and I was paid my weekly compensation, but not my producer fees.
-My contract says that I receive my overscale episodic quote for “episodes produced.”
+Our writing room has closed and I received my weekly compensation, but not my producer fees.
+My contract says that I receive my overscale episodic quote for “episodes produced”.
 Am I entitled to my overscale compensation?